Acne face map: What your pimples mean

 A reliable acne face map

 You get acne when the follicles in your skin get clogged with things like oil and dead skin cells.
-The follicles become inflamed and can get infected by bacteria too, causing the pimples, redness, and the blackheads and whiteheads.
+The follicles become inflamed and can get infected by bacteria too, causing different types of acne such as pimples, blackheads and whiteheads.
 So anything that causes your follicles to get clogged can cause acne.
 But different things can cause or worsen this clogging in different areas of your face.
 Let’s start at the top:

 Acne on your forehead and around your hairline